Changan CS75 Pro: Pakistan

 In Pakistan, Changan Master Motors introduced the facelift version of the Oshan X7 in March 2022 in only two trims, Comfort and FutureSense.
 Both trims are powered by a 1.5-litre turbo engine mated to a 7 Speed Dual Clutch Transmission.
 Comfort, which is the base model, has driver-only powered seats, reverse camera with rear parking sensors, cruise control.
 FutureSense trim has heated and ventilated 6-way powered front seats, adaptive cruise control with auto emergency braking, 360° camera with front parking sensors and powered trunk.
 A facelift version was introduced in 2024 which added new interior color.
 A refreshed infotainment screen was also added which has in-built navigation.
 A larger LCD gauge cluster was also added (10 inches compared to the old 7 inches).
-New exterior colors were introduced, and the front grill and monograms were also changed.
+New exterior colors were introduced, and the front grille and monograms were also changed.
 Minor changes include Cup holders for 3rd-row passengers and proper over-the-shoulder seat belts for third-row occupants, middle row's 3rd headrest, newer styled diamond cut two-tone rims, higher quality cameras with voice controlled feature.
 The red accents on the exterior were replaced with silver accents.
 A new interior color was also introduced.